sayedbaharun/aura/replit.md

 ## Overview

-This is a WhatsApp-integrated AI personal assistant application named "Sarah" that manages calendars and appointments through conversational interactions.
+This is a WhatsApp-integrated AI personal assistant application named "Aura" that manages calendars and appointments through conversational interactions.
 The system uses OpenAI for natural language processing and Google Calendar for appointment management.
-Users interact with Sarah via WhatsApp, and administrators can monitor conversations and appointments through a web dashboard.
+Users interact with Aura via WhatsApp, and administrators can monitor conversations and appointments through a web dashboard.

 The application is built as a full-stack TypeScript application with a React frontend, Express backend, and PostgreSQL database.